Anuradha (2014 film): Soundtrack

 The music was composed by Farzan Faaiz and released by Shiv Shakti Entertainment Production.
-All lyrics were penned by Faaiz Anwar.
+All lyrics were written by Faaiz Anwar.

 Critical reception

 Anuradha received poor reviews from Indian film critics.
 Writing for the Times of India, Renuka Vyavahare gave the film 1.5 stars out of a possible 5.
 Vyavahare wrote, "You don’t identify or sympathise with the lead character or her dilemmas and there lies the film’s failure."

 Box office

 The film opened to 5% response in theatres and collected 1 lakh (100,000) rupees on its first day.
 Box Office India declared the film as Disaster.